harald37/online-tutorium-web/README.md

 ### Directory Overview

 Source files are placed in a folder named `src`.
-These files are then compiled to the distrubution folder `dist` ready for deployment.
-The folder structure is the same in across both directories.

-This set-up makes no assumptions for how distribution HTML files are handled.
-By default, HTML files will need to be located in the `dist` directory, however feel free to move to the `src` folder to utilise Jade templates (or other) to generate HTML.

 ```
 Project Root/